-Gently to Nagasaki is much more than a memoir of Canada's wisest elder.
-This book is an education in the ambiguity, and ultimately unknowability of the suffering and deception that lie hidden in history.
+Gently to Nagasaki is more than a memoir of a wise elder.
+It's an education in the ambiguity, and ultimate unknowability of the suffering and deception that lie hidden in history.
 Canada's first woman senator, Cairene Wilson, was complicit in mistreating fellow citizens of Japanese descent.
 The art of the beloved Dr. Seuss included propaganda cartoons portraying Japanese Americans as sub-human monsters.

 After the war, properties stripped from Japanese Canadians as "enemy aliens" were given to Canadian vets.
 Yet a Japanese Canadian veteran who volunteered for the British army when the Canadian forces refused to admit him tried and failed to get back his confiscated home.

 A scholar as well as a poet and activist, Joy Kogawa has long pursued unpalatable truths, opening herself to an unblinking awareness of terrible human history.
 She decries the deluded nationalism that taught the Japanese to obey their emperor as a god.
 She visits museums of remembrance, and quotes authors as diverse as Simone Weil and Dag Hammarksjold.
 She studies the history of the peace-loving Okinawans, and the hidden Christians of Nagasaki, who got the brunt of the atomic bomb not because they were the intended target, but because the weather didn't cooperate, The bomb was heavy, and too much circling would burn the fuel that would be needed to return the bomber to base.